 OrtaWater - Fluvial Intervention Unit

-Materials: Canadian maple wood canoe, steel structure, water network, 2 light projectors, gloves, 4 buckets, 4 crates, 4 water drums, 2 water tanks, 4 flasks, various objects, copper pipes and taps, audio MP3, speakers, 24 OrtaWater bottles, 2 water gourds, textile gloves, webbing, audio MP3 (optional)
+Materials: Canadian maple wood canoe, steel structure, water pipe network, 4 glass shelves, 2 light projectors, 4 buckets, 4 crates, 4 water drums, 2 water tanks, 2 churns, copper pipes and taps, 24 OrtaWater bottles, 2 water gourds, textile gloves, webbing, audio MP3 (optional)